 Beans can be purchased either canned or dried.
 Canned beans are super convenient, since they are pre-cleaned and fully cooked they need only be drained, heated, and spiced as desired.
 Additionally, many canned beans come fully prepared, and ready to heat and heat.

 Prepared beans are also increasingly available in plastic aseptic packages.
 You can buy refried beans packaged this way, as well as a wide variety of Indian-style bean entries (such as chana masala), and soups such as dal.
-Because the packaging weighs practically nothing, these beans are often much cheaper than canned varieties when purchased online.
+Because the packaging weighs practically nothing, these beans are often considerably cheaper than canned varieties when purchased online.

 While less convenient than beans sold in cans or aseptic packages, dried beans carry three advantages:

 - they’re less than half the price of canned

 - they’ve got superior taste and texture

 - they carry a smaller environmental footprint.

 The best place to buy dried beans is the bulk section of a good natural food store.
 Most of these markets carry about a dozen different bean varieties.
 Dried beans sold in bulk are remarkably inexpensive.
 On top of that, they’re often organically grown.